mlcommons/ck/README.md

-Eventually, we created CK as an open-source and light-weight SDK (~200K python code) to help our colleagues preserve, organize, describe, cross-link and share their code, data and experimental results as reusable Python-based components with a very simple API (one function with JSON in and JSON out) and JSON-based schema-free meta description.
+Eventually, we created CK as an open-source and light-weight SDK (~200K python code) to help our colleagues preserve, organize, describe, cross-link and share their code, data and experimental results as reusable Python-based components with a very simple API (just one one function with JSON in and JSON out) and JSON-based schema-free meta description.

-CK also helps to abstract access to ever-changing tools via wrappers with unified JSON interface thus protecting experimental setups from low-level interface/data changes (wrappers handle such changes as well as multiple versions of a given tool or library).
+CK also helps to abstract access to ever-changing tools and hardware via wrappers with the same JSON API while protecting experimental setups from low-level interface/data changes (wrappers handle such changes as well as setting up environment for multiple versions of a given tool or library).

 All components has DOI-style UID and can be transparently indexed and searched via third-party Hadoop-based ElasticSearch, shared via GIT,